 If you're not a do-it-yourself photographer, consider joining a northern lights tour with free photos.

 Generally speaking, the aurora will appear stronger in photographs than they do to the naked eye.
-When aurora activity appears faint, use your camera to give them a boost.
+When aurora activity appears faint, use your camera to give it a boost.

 Visiting Aurora Museums in Reykjavik